HameedBaba-mb/highflyer-contractor/EMAIL_SETUP.md

    {{message}}

    ---
-   This message was sent from the HIGHFLYER CONTRACTORS website contact form.
+   This message was sent from the HIGHFLYER SOLUTIONS website contact form.
    ```
 4. Set the "To Email" to: `contact@highflyer.ng`
 5. Note down your **Template ID**